Ancient Steam, Classic Crocodiles

 Ancient electric locomotives in the scenic Franches Montagnes near France

 The rolling green hills of the Franches-Montagnes, close to the French border, provide a magnificent backdrop for today’s first private charter train on the extensive Chemins de fer du Jura narrow-gauge network.
 Your charter train is initially hauled over the steeply graded ascent from Tavannes to Le Noirmont by vintage red electric locomotive No.401, dating from 1952.
 Passing through tranquil farmland and idyllic forests, the line steadily gains altitude, reaching almost 1,000 metres above sea level.Several photo stops are planned en route before the train changes direction at the junction at Le Noirmont.
 At Pré-Petitjean depot, there is an opportunity to visit the collection of preserved rolling stock.
 A change of traction then takes place, with the ancient green locomotive No.122 from 1916 taking over for the journey to the end of the line at Glovelier.
-A freshly cooked lunch is served on board during today’s journey.
-From Glovelier, you return the short distance to Basel by scheduled SBB service via Delémont, travelling along the scenic Laufen Valley line.
+A freshly-cooked lunch is served on the train today.
+From Glovelier you will be free to use your Swiss Travel Pass to explore more of northwestern Switzerland.
+(B L)

 Return to London

-You return from Luzern via Basel and Paris to London using Eurostar and TGV high speed trains.
+You return from Olten via Basel and Paris to London using Eurostar and TGV high speed trains.
 (B)

 Tour Summary